Examples

 ϕ(24)

-multiples of 2 less than 24 are 12,22,32,42,52,62,72,82 which are in total 23 elements, therefore the other 2423 are relative prime to 24
+Multiples of 2 less than 24 are 12,22,32,42,52,62,72,82, which are in total 23 elements.
+Therefore, the other 2423 are relatively prime to 24.

-• if a and b are relatively prime then ϕ(ab)=ϕ(a)ϕ(b)
+• if a and b are relatively prime, then ϕ(ab)=ϕ(a)ϕ(b)

 Computation

-Given a number n let’s decompose it into prime factors (factorization):
+Given a number n, let’s decompose it into prime factors (factorization):

 n=p1a1p2a2...pkak

-Applying the euler function we get:
+Applying the Euler function we get:

 ϕ(n)=ϕ(p1a1)ϕ(p2a2)...ϕ(pkak)=(p1a1p1a11)(p2a2p2a21)...(pkakpkak1)=(p1a1p1a1p1)(p2a2p2a2p2)...(pkakpkakpk)=p1a1(11p1)p2a2(11p2)...pkak(11pk)=p1a1p2a2...pkak(11p1)(11p2)...(11pk)=n(11p1)(11p2)...(11pk)=np|n(11p)